Code-Institute-Submissions/mattb0101-stephs-closet_MayResub/README.md

 3. To be able to easily see what products need re-stocking.
 4. To be able to manually adjust and manage stock, editing prices and descriptions.
 5. To be able to add new products to the store.
+6. To be able to edit existing products in the store.

+    E.

 As an administrator for the site I would like: